Annerosedegroot/Project5/README.md

 _Contributing_
-Project by Marilène Bos, Ella Coolen, Annerose de Groot, Teun Voesnek in on the instruction of Fontys university of applied science.
+Project by Marilène Bos, Ella Coolen, Annerose de Groot, Teun Voesenek in on the instruction of Fontys university of applied science.
 If any bugs are found, please contact fontys@engineering.nl .....